danielruuth/vue-widgets/README.md

 # vue-widgets
-Widgets for displaying MQTT type data such as temperature, humidity etc
+Widgets for displaying MQTT type data such as temperature, humidity etc. Made for vue built on tailwind.css

+##